weakish/weakish.github.com/dive-into/ts-check.md

 # Fight for Type Safety Stand with JavaScript

+Note: This note is based on old versions of TypeScript and ReScript.

 TypeScript 2.3 and later support type-checking JavaScript files with JSDoc types.
 JSDoc uses the Closure Compiler's type language, which in turn is originally based on the abandoned ES4 spec.